Policies and Appointments

 To meet the objectives of this Policy, we are committed to regular discussions with employees to ensure that Health and Safety issues are reviewed regularly.
 Health and Safety is most effective when a joint Owner/Manager and Employee consult regularly.

 Your details, medical records and consultations within the practice are kept strictly confidential.
 Your personal health information is only accessed by authorised staff and will not be released without your written consent.
+Communication via electronic method such as email is not encouraged as it is not a secure method of messaging.
+Information shared via un encrypted messaging may be intercepted by an unauthorised recipient.
+Request for electronic information will require informed consent.
 Only de-identified data may be used for research purposes.
 During the Accreditation process medical records are randomly selected by a GP for quality assurance purposes.
 If you do not wish for your personal record to be accessed please inform your doctor.